ABOUT DR. GRANT GARDNER

 Ph.D.
 Biology Education

 Brock Couch, Ph.D.
 Biology Education (2022).
-Using network analysis to understand the intersection between small group dynamics and socioscientific issues, Instructional Faculty - Biology, Loyala University - Maryland
+Using network analysis to understand the intersection between small group dynamics and socioscientific issues, Biology Instructor, Loyala University - Maryland

 Zhigang "Jacob" Jia, Ph.D.
 Interdisciplinary Education (2021).
-Science international teaching assistants' development of cultural competence and teaching self-efficacy, Science Instructor, District of Columbia Public School System.
+Science international teaching assistants' development of cultural competence and teaching self-efficacy, Post-Doctoral Researcher, Trinity Washington U. / Science Instructor, District of Columbia Public School System.

 Angela Google, Ph.D.
 Interdisciplinary Education (2020).
-Examining undergraduate students' approaches to learning biology with an emphasis on women of color, Assistant Professor, Biological Sciences, University of Rhode Island
+Examining undergraduate students' approaches to learning biology with an emphasis on women of color, Post-Doctoral Researcher, U. Southern Alabama / Assistant Professor, Biology, U. of Rhode Island.

 Joshua Reid, Ph.D.
 Biology Education (2020).
 Biology graduate students' perceptions and experiences of the research-teaching nexus.
-Post-Doctoral Researcher, MTSU, Assistant Professor, Biology, Texas Tech University
+Post-Doctoral Researcher, TN STEM Education Center at MTSU / Assistant Professor, Biology, Texas Tech University

 Jennifer Parrish, Ph.D.
 Biology Education (2017).
 Teacher professional growth for nature of science and scientific inquiry: Promoting reflection to improve understanding and practices.
-Associate Professor, Biology/Science Education, U. of Northern Colorado.
+Assistant Professor of Biology/Science Education, U. of Northern Colorado.

 Mary Ellen Lohr, Ph.D.
 Biology Education (2017).
 Examination of undergraduate biology professors' views of the nature of scientific knowledge and their pedagogical content knowledge for teaching the nature of scientific knowledge.
-Middle Grades Science Teacher, Bowling Green Junior High School
+Assistant Professor of Biology, Southeast Missouri St. U. (SEMO).

 Jeff Bonner, Ph.D.
 Biology Education (2016).
 Adopting reform-based pedagogy in post-secondary microbiology education.
-Currently in industry.
+High School Biology Teacher, The Webb School, Bell Buckle, TN.

 Sandra Lampley, Ph.D.
 Biology Education (2015).
 Exploring pedagogical content knowledge of graduate teaching assistants through their participation in lesson study.
-Associate Professor, Curriculum & Instruction, U. of Alabama-Huntsville.
+Assistant Professor of Curriculum & Instruction, U. of Alabama-Huntsville.

 Kristi Walters, M.S.
 Biology (2014).
 Using student motivation to design groups in a non-majors biology course for team-based collaborative learning: Impacts on knowledge, views, attitudes and perceptions.
 Primary educator and founder of Big Bear Science.